ignotaC/smallsoft/README.md

 25. cutfile - program stdouts lines after meeting in line some expression.
               For help run cutfile without any arguments

+26. htmlentities - decode or encode html entities, only some are supported.
+                   suported: '<' '>' ' ' '\'' '"' '&' .
+Rets is treated as errror.
+                   honestly I dislike utf8.
+Let it rot.
+                   How to use -> invoke without any arguments.
+Still little example: cat urllinksfromhtmlpage | htmlentities -d > proper_url_links

 How to install?
 Run make in makefile directory.
 Compiled programs will go to the bin directory